scp756-221/course-site/docs/a6/page.md

 moments, you will see that training a PyTorch neural net can consume nearly the full utilization of the machine.

-**Only watch and record the topmost occurrences of python in `top`'s display.
-Ignore the other lines.**
+**Only watch and record the topmost occurrence of python in `top`'s display.
+Ignore the other lines (including child python processes).**

 Press `q` to exit `top`.